Ever Been in a Volcano before?

 It has been exactly 10 days since I set foot in AOTEAROA.
 "Land of the Long

-according to the Maori people here.
+White Cloud" according to the Maori people here.
 Maori's are the largest minority

 group in this predominately European descent populated island.
 (Actually its 2